Full-Stack Apps

 talking to the Worker.

-From the generated workspace root, semitra dev starts both sides together:
+Inside the generated workspace, semitra dev starts both sides together:

 bun run devThe root script calls semitra dev, which codegens apps/api, runs the Worker